DSP Basics: Signal generation

 plot(t, trw, title = "Треугольный сигнал")

-Engee has functions available to generate random numbers with different distributions.
-Let's use the function rand to generate a noise signal with uniform distribution:
+Functions for generating random numbers with different distributions are available in Engee.
+Let's use the function rand to create a uniform noise signal:

 noise = rand.(length(t));